 Michael Farmer: The Opportunity of the Crisis for Advertising Agencies

-With respect to agencies that do not operate globally, Farmer believes that today they have certain advantages over larger agencies, as the latter are under pressure to meet the campaign budget and generate a large amount of revenue.
+With respect to independent agencies, the specialist considers that today they have certain advantages over larger agencies, since the latter are under pressure to meet the campaign budget and generate a large amount of income.
 A smaller agency can develop a much more intimate relationship with clients, and that can generate positive results.

 You can see the entire video-podcast here: